Home

 OUR STORY

 The Hinksey Heights Nature Trail is a privately-owned permissive path connecting with Chilswell Valley and Harcourt Hill and leading to other famous local walks.
 The Nature Reserve, covering more than 12 hectares, is home to diverse wildlife, including robins, magpies, cuckoos, green woodpeckers, bullfinches, deer and red kites.
 The park has been designated an Oxfordshire County Wildlife Site since 2000.
-A stroll along the nature trail offers stunning views down onto the city of Oxford and winds through woodland, reedland and fen.
+A stroll along the nature trail offers stunning views over to the city of Oxford and winds through woodland, reedland and fen.

 The project to build a boardwalk through the reserve began in 2003, carried out by students from Peers School (now Oxford Academy), which improved access through marshy areas of the reserve.
 The nature trail is a place for people from the local area to come to enjoy a walk or a picnic by the pond.
 Teachers and students from local schools are also welcome to come and use the trail for outdoor education.